hattipjs/hattip/testbed/basic/readme.md

 When the environment variable `CI` equals `true`, `pnpm run ci` will all the automatic tests.
 When the environment variable `CI` does not equal `true`, `pnpm run ci` will run its tests on an already running server.
 You can set the server address by setting the environment variable `TEST_HOST` which defaults to `http://127.0.0.1:3000`.

+To manually test streaming, run `curl -ND - 'http://127.0.0.1:3000/bin-stream?delay=50'` and observe the typewriter effect.

 ## Status

 ### Node.js with `node-fetch`